-2. Managed detection and response services depend on state-of-the-art analytics mechanism and security event management.
+2. Managed detection and response services depend on state-of-the-art analytics mechanisms and security event management.

 3. Managed service providers are equipped with their sophisticated tools to offer MDR services on the client’s premises.
 The (MDR) Managed Detection and Response services provider involves network-based and host-based services and solutions.
 The detection and response tools are placed to watch over the Internet gateways and can identify threats that had escaped detection by the conventional security methods.

 4. MSPs who offer managed detection and response services also perform responses from remote and incident validation.

 Some of the important benefits of Managed Detection and Response are listed below;

 - MDR services provide the users with a team of security engineers to validate incidents and identify threats at an affordable price.

 - Organizations that do not have enough resources and time to invest in threat detection find MDR services critical and useful.

 - Threat detection tools are very expensive for companies to invest in and are cannot be bought easily.